lagom/ibm-integration-examples/lagom-cloud-object-storage-example/README.md

 This project demonstrates a simple Lagom service that includes a [Read-Side](https://www.lagomframework.com/documentation/current/java/ReadSide.html) processor that publishes Account Extracts into [IBM Cloud Object Storage](https://www.ibm.com/cloud-computing/bluemix/cloud-object-storage).

+## How the application works

+This example is a simple banking application that allows you to simulate depositing and withdrawing money from one account.
+The example propagates account transactions from the write-side (`AccountEntity`) to the read-side (`AccountExtractProcessor`) as events stored in a Cassandra database.
+On every 5 transactions, the service generates an account extract and uploads it to a Cloud Object Storage bucket.
+Extracts can be downloaded for local visualization.

+Note: the`AccountExtractRepository`, that holds extracts in-memory, is not thread-safe and therefore its code is only suitable for demonstrations.

 ## Prerequisites

 To build and run this example, you need: